 - The base data are compiled in our annual lists of publications here.

 - We include only refereed scientific papers, books, and reviews, and exclude book reviews and popular articles (such as encyclopaedia entries, articles for popular magazines and websites, which are listed separately).

-- Citation counts are compiled according to the names of key members of staff and research fellows
+- Citation counts are compiled according to the names of key members of staff

 - Counts are made for the exact years during which those persons were in the Bristol department.